kirkbrunson/Devops-Notes/devops_notes.md

 Notes on Udacity's [Intro to DevOps](https://www.udacity.com/course/intro-to-devops--ud611) course.
+See the [course wiki](https://www.udacity.com/wiki/ud611) for more.

 # Purpose of DevOps: